This post contains affiliate links. Please read my disclosures.

 Rice Flour is the easiest alternative flour to get hold of (in the UK at least) besides the catch-all gluten-free plain flour blends.
 You can find it at most large supermarkets in their gluten-free section.

 It is also the flour that, if you are a keen cook, you might already have stashed away in your larder, irrespective of its gluten-free properties.
-Rice flour is used in traditional shortbread recipes alongside plain wheat flour to give a bit of crunch to the proceedings, which tells you a little bit about the texture profile of this flour.
+Rice flour is used in traditional non-gluten free shortbread recipes alongside plain wheat flour to give a bit of crunch to the proceedings, which tells you a little bit about the texture profile of this flour.

-There are three different types of rice flour:
+There are 3 types of rice flour:

 Can I substitute rice flour for regular flour?

-If you swap rice flour 1:1 in your cooking or baking then the results will be gritty, perhaps a little greasy and often with a gummy mouthfeel.
-However rice flour is a wonderful flour with many versatile uses, you just have to know how and when to use it.
+Rice flour is a wonderful flour with many versatile uses, you just have to know how and when to use it.

 Advantages of rice flour

-- It is a very economical flour since it is made from one of the world’s greatest staple grains.
+- It is a very economical flour since it is made from one of the world’s greatest staple cereal grains.
 No-one said that gluten-free baking was cheap but since rice flour is easily available and plentiful then if you choose this flour for your main ingredient in your flour blend then you certainly won’t be breaking the bank.
+Which leads me to one of the best qualities about rice flour and the reason it is so often used.

 Disadvantages of rice flour

-- Overuse - Not only is rice flour the most widely available alternative flour but it is also the flour which most commercial brands use as their main ingredient in their gluten-free flour blends.
-In fact our tendency to rely on rice flour for gluten-free baking is one of the reasons why Alanna Taylor-Tobin in her excellent gluten-free baking book called Alternative Baker
+- Overuse - Not only is rice flour one of the most widely available alternative flours but it is also the flour which most commercial brands use as their main ingredient in their gluten-free flour blends.
+In fact our tendency to rely on rice flour for gluten-free baking is one of the reasons why Alanna Taylor-Tobin in her excellent gluten-free baking book called Alternative Baker chooses not to include any recipes with rice flour as she feels that its tendency to dominate the gluten-free field can lead to a mono diet.

 For this reason rice flour should always be used judiciously as this flour is probably the reason why most people judge gluten-free baking as gritty but with a gummy mouthfeel.
 It works very well blended with other flours in baked goods to round out the texture and result in bakes that taste authentically good not just ‘good for gluten-free’.